sankassio99/import-csv-simple-factory/README.md

 # import-csv-simple-factory
- Import files CSV to create a table using desing pattern simple factory
+Import files CSV to create a table using design pattern simple factory